-As Singapore is a relatively small city-state, many conditions are similar for housing across Singapore, including security, environment, amenities, and the availability of public transportation.
+As Singapore is a relatively small city-state, many conditions are similar for housing areas to live in across Singapore, including security, environment, amenities, and the availability of public transportation.
 So then, most expatriates base their decisions on only a few factors including travel distance to the city center, proximity to work, nearby schools and amenities, attractiveness of neighborhood and the like.

 Singapore is divided into districts, many of which are described below.
 The districts that are not highlighted are mostly either industrial estates or districts with almost all public housing, making them less attractive to the average expatriate.